JujuAdams/Bento/docs/0.1/Shared-Events.md

 BentoClose();  <--  OnClose event executed here
 ```

+### Push

+Called when "pushing" a focused UI element using directional input.

 ### Layout

 Called when deciding the layout of a UI element.
 You can (and should) use this event to move child elements too.